peterso/robotlearningblock/README.md

 # robotlearningblock

-Welcome to the project repository for the internet-connected task board for evaluating real-world robot manipulation skills.
-This project, known as the Digital Robotic Judge, or DR.J, benchmarks asynchronous manipulation performances across the electronic task board network.
-Side note, the name is borrowed from the legendary basketball star [Julius "DR.J" Irving](https://www.youtube.com/watch?v=bWLXcg-V8FI).
-Industrial use cases collected through a survey are modelled and incorporated into portable electronic task boards to be solved by the community of robot developers.
-The best solutions across the network are ranked on a leaderboard and developers are encouraged to share and reproduce solutions of others in the network.
+Welcome to the project repository for the Internet-connected task board, an electronic real-world benchmarking platform for evaluating robot manipulation skills.
+This project, known as the Digital Robotic Judge, or DR.J, contains the complete design of competition task boards used in the [Robothon Grand Challenge](https://www.robothon-grand-challenge.com) and the [euROBIN Manipulation Skill Versatility Challenge](http://sites.google.com/view/eurobin-msvc/home) to remotely assess manipulation performances over the Internet.
+Trial attempts are recorded by an on-board microcontroller which verifies the execution time and successful task completion through performance circuits.
+Task board telemetry is automatically published on a [web dashboard](https://cloud.kaaiot.com/wd-public/c1v9jqmgul2l1s47m6bg/dashboards/0d2f0e4c-6a80-4cf4-a48d-5b25fcb35ac0/50cdf30f-955e-4ccf-b13a-8e1d0281f68a?public_id=4e4990d1-dcab-4f1a-b1a6-8648e87bc5ad).
+The best automated robot solutions are collected, ranked, and verified with an expert jury over a video conference call.
+The top copmetition results are posted on a [leaderboard](http://github.com/peterso/robothon-grand-challenge) and developers are encouraged to share their project code in the form of competition submissions so that others can reproduce and improve on their results.

+Industrial use cases collected through a survey are incorporated into the design of portable electronic task boards and made available to the community of robot developers to solve and put forth their best automated solution.
+New task board designs are developed annually.
+Share your use case to be considered in upcoming designs with the [Use Case Survey Google Form](https://forms.gle/XueGB4yPwioggSN97).

 If you find this work helpful, please cite our [IEEE-RAM paper](https://ieeexplore.ieee.org/document/10378967).

-See the illustration of DR.J crowdsourced robot solution for real-world use cases pipeline below.
+The concept of a crowdsourced robot solution for real-world use cases with the DR.J pipeline is shown below.

 ![DRJConcept.png](/assets/images/DRJ-Figure1_RealWorld-LaboratoryDR-J.png)